danielrinconr/PdfPyTools/README.md

 # PdfPyTools
 This is a tools for extrac pages from a PDF file.

-Using the [Gooey GUI](https://github.com/chriskiehl/Gooey) you can add easy the params of file path and page to extract.
+Using the [Gooey GUI](https://github.com/chriskiehl/Gooey) you can add easy the params of file path and pages to extract.

 ```python
 py myPdfTools.py